stevennple/customer-churn-prediction/README.md

 - Decision Tree: Simple model that splits features based on entropy or Gini impurity.
 - SVM (Support Vector Machine): Effective in high-dimensional spaces for classification tasks.
 The final churn probability is computed as an average of the individual model predictions.
 Visualizations include a gauge chart for overall churn probability and a bar chart comparing the output of each model.

-Replace `your-username` with your GitHub username, and if you want to use OpenAI, be sure to add the `GROQ_API_KEY` setup instructions in the **Set Up API Key** section.

-Let me know if there's anything else, and good luck with your deployment!